Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

         # turn on 16-bit
         trainer = Trainer(amp_backend="apex", amp_level='O2', precision=16)

-    If you need to configure the apex init for your particular use case, or want to ucustumize the 16-bit training behviour, override :meth:`pytorch_lightning.core.LightningModule.configure_apex`.
+    If you need to configure the apex init for your particular use case, or want to customize the 16-bit training behaviour, override :meth:`pytorch_lightning.core.LightningModule.configure_apex`.